Antonia M. Apps is a partner in the New York office of Milbank and a member of the firm’s Litigation & Arbitration Group.

 - Representation of American Realty Capital Properties, Inc. (now known as VEREIT, Inc.), a publicly listed Real Estate Investment Trust, in investigations by the US Department of Justice (DOJ), SEC and Massachusetts Securities Division, in federal securities class actions and in derivative actions in federal and state court arising from the company’s public disclosure of accounting irregularities and restatement of previously issued financial statements.

-- Representation of a Special Committee of the Board of a health care provider in connection with DOJ and SEC investigations, and in connection with a shareholder derivative action.
+- Representation of a Special Committee of the Board of a health care provider in connection with DOJ and SEC investigations, and in connection with a shareholder class action and derivative action.

 - Conducted internal investigations for publicly traded company in connection with whistleblower allegations concerning corporate culture issues.